marcosUNLP/qonscious/README.md

 ```

 The **-e flag** in pip install tells pip to install Qonscious as a dependency so you can import from any Jupyter notebook working on the same venv while lettig you edit the framework.

+## Documentation

+Up to date documentation is available on [github pages](https://lifia-unlp.github.io/qonscious/)

 ## Examples